crxssed7/notable-figures/figures/Ken Thompson.md

 Ken Thompson: A Brief Introduction The Linux Information Project (LINFO)

-Computer Chess Comes of Age: Photos Computer History Museum

-Computer Chess Comes of Age: Video of Interview with Ken Thompson Computer History Museum
+Computer Chess Comes of Age: Video of Interview with Ken Thompson at the Computer History Museum

 Reading Chess paper by HS Baird and Ken Thompson on optical character recognition